brenohq/ScrollSpy/README.md

-# Scrollspy
+# ScrollSpy 📜🕵️

-Scrollspy can be used to bind a callback function to be called when the element reaches its scroll position.
+ScrollSpy can be used to bind a callback function to be called when the element reaches its scroll position.

 It wraps the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) using the `viewport` as `observer` and the parameter element as `observed`.